LogoLogo

 We use the Comet Liquidity Pool's join_pool function to mint backstop tokens using both BLND and USDC.
 It has the following parameters:

-Option 3: Aquiring Backstop Tokens using BLND
+Option 3: Acquiring Backstop Tokens using BLND

 To acquire backstop tokens with only BLND we execute a single sided deposit on the Comet Liquidity Pool by calling the dep_lp_tokn_amt_out_get_tokn_in function.
 This is much the same as option 1, except the deposit token is BLND and the max amount in is the maximum BLND you're willing to deposit.